 What is the ASVB?

-The ASVB is a collection of social values and a Value Calculator that can be used by any group, organisation or professional to demonstrate their social impact, in a way never seen in Australia before.
+The ASVB is a bank of Social Values and a Value Calculator that can be used by any group, organisation or professional to demonstrate their social impact, in a way never before seen in Australia.

-The ASVB contains 62 different social values related to all aspects of Australian life, which have been derived using a cutting-edge approach called Wellbeing Valuation.
+The Australian Social Value Bank currently contains 63 different social values related to all aspects of Australian life.
+They have been derived from Australian data-sets, using a cutting-edge approach called Wellbeing Valuation.

-The main advantage of Wellbeing Valuation is that the values are consistent and robust.
-The consistency means that while you may be examining values of different types of outcomes, you are still comparing like with like.
-This means you can compare the value of your training program against the value of your mental health program, for example.
+The main advantage of Wellbeing Valuation is that it is a cost-effective valuation approach with a high level of rigour.
+By using a consistent valuation approach for all of the social values in our bank, means that while you may be examining values of different types of outcomes, you are still comparing like with like.
+This means that for the first time you can compare the social value of your training program against the social value created by your mental health program.

 Wellbeing Valuation is used to calculate the primary benefits to individuals, such as improved self-esteem or stopping smoking, and these values can be used within any SROI or Cost-Benefit type analysis or within the ASVB Value Calculator.

-The ASVB also measures secondary benefits, which includes impacts like cost savings to government via reduced Centrelink payments or increased tax revenue.
+The ASVB also measures secondary benefits to others, which includes impacts like cost savings to government via reduced Centrelink payments or increased tax revenue.

 Social impact measurement is concerned with assessing whether an intervention or action is in society’s best interests.
 Any intervention or action that is in society’s best interests creates social value.